 https://halfwindsorfullthrottle.blogspot.com/2022/03/our-trip-to-italy-part-2-of-7-florence.html

 Monarchs of the Tudor and Stuart dynasties used the palace.
-After the Palace of Whitehall burned down in 1691 and 1698, kings of the Hanoverian dynasty split their time between St. James's, Hampton Court Palace, and Windsor Castle.
+After the Palace of Whitehall burned down in 1691 and 1698, kings of the Hanoverian dynasty split their time between St James's, Hampton Court Palace, and Windsor Castle.
 They also kept their mistresses in the palace.
-Consequently, the area was populated by Britain's aristocracy.
-As time evolved, it was known for elite gentleman's clubs, which still exist.
-To this day, the palace is where the Royal Court gathers (if not around the Queen), and it is the headquarters of the UK Diplomatic Corps.
-It remains a working palace because members of the Royal Family reside there.
-A corner of its land contains Clarence House, built in 1825 for the Duke of Clarenceeventually King George IV.
-It also remains a royal residence, occupied by Charles and Camilla: the Prince and Princess of Wales and Duke and Duchess of Cornwall.
+Consequently, the area was populated by Britain's aristocracy and elite gentleman's clubs, which still exist.
+It remains a working palace because that is where the Royal Court gathers (if not around the Queen), and it is the headquarters of the UK Diplomatic Corps.
+It is also a royal residence because members of the Royal Family reside there.
+A corner of its land contains Clarence House, built in 1825 for the Duke of Clarence—eventually King George IV.
+That is another royal residence, occupied by Charles and Camilla: the Prince and Princess of Wales and Duke and Duchess of Cornwall.

 By the time we arrived at the palace, several tour guides were lecturing their groups.